fredlen2/iotsec/Readme.md

     pip install -r requirements.txt
 ```

-# ABOVE STEPS ARE NECESSARY ESPECIALLY THE .venv FOR ASSIGNMENT 1 TASK A
+## ABOVE STEPS ARE NECESSARY ESPECIALLY THE .venv FOR ASSIGNMENT 1

 # ASSIGNMENT 1
 ## Assignment Task A Scripts Usage: